fresh-creations/tammy/README.md

 **Structure**
 1. `tammy.prompthandler` generates the settings for every frame to be generated (e.g. translation or text prompt) based on a more concise description of the generation settings.
 2. `tammy.sequence_maker` has a `generator` which generates images based on a text prompt and input image (except for the the first image a fully new image is generated).
+Currently the only supported model is _VQGAN_CLIP_.
 3. `tammy.upscaling` scales up the generated images with super-resolution.
-Currently the only supported model is SwinIR.
+Currently the only supported model is _SwinIR_.
 4. `tammy.superslowmo` interpolates generated (optionally upscaled) images to increase the FPS without needing to generate every frame with a `sequence_maker`.
-Currently the only supported model is SuperSloMo.
+Currently the only supported model is _SuperSloMo_.

 **Calculate video length**